Spending 3 days in Rome is the perfect way to discover the city. It is one of the most beautiful cities in the world.

 Since the airport is very small, things go faster than at the other airport.
 For example, bags will be there faster.

-To get to the centre of Rome, you can travel by bus.
+To get to the center of Rome, you can travel by bus.
 Besides that, you can also rent a car or travel by taxi.

 You can also travel to Rome by train.
 Several international trains go to Rome.
 So, if you're in Europe, you can get here by train.